adamcharnock/mate3/README.md

 ## Future work

-* Support use as a Python library (I want to get this data into Timescale DB)
 * Create a command line interface
 * Support the writing of values back to the Mate3
 * Web interface?